 You can grate the zucchini with a box grater or in a food processor using the shredding attachment.
 Grating zucchini by hand gives you a finer texture, whereas shredding results in long strands.

 To store, slice and wrap each piece in plastic wrap.
 Store bread in an airtight container in the refrigerator for up to 5 days.
 See directions below to freeze.

 No, there’s no need to peel zucchini for this recipe, but if you want to hide any green stuff from your kids, you certainly can.

 Do you squeeze water out of zucchini for bread?

 Don’t squeeze the water out – it’s what makes the bread so moist.

-Leftover bread is perfect for freezing.
+Leftover zucchini bread is perfect for freezing.
 You can even double the recipe and freeze half for later.
 I like to slice it and store the pieces in a bag with parchment paper in between so they don’t freeze together.
-Individually wrapping the slices in foil is another option.
+Individually wrapping the slices in aluminum foil is another option.
 Thaw the bread overnight in the fridge or microwave it straight from the freezer.

 More Healthy Quick Bread Recipes You’ll Love:

 - 1 cup all-purpose flour, I used unbleached